speedment/speedment-doc/pages/predicate.md

 ```

 ### endsWith
-The following example shows a solution where we print out the films that has a title that ends with "DEVIL":
+The following example prints the films that has a title that ends with "DEVIL":
 ``` java
     films.stream()
         .filter(Film.TITLE.endsWith("DEVIL"))